 Most Doctors Reject Theory

 Appleton explains that “Medical doctors’ rejection of the disease theory of alcoholism has a strong basis in the biomedical model underpinning most of their training.”
-She continues that “medical research on alcoholism does not support the disease model” Furthermore, “highly respected and influential medical authorities do not promote the theory and treatment of alcoholism as a disease.”34
+She says that “medical research on alcoholism does not support the disease model” Also “highly respected and influential medical authorities do not promote the theory and treatment of alcoholism as a disease.”34

 Nation-wide Sample of M.D.s